-The Lifespan/Tufts/Brown Center for AIDS Research (CFAR) is a joint research effort between Tufts and Brown Universities and their affiliated hospitals and centers.
+The Providence/Boston Center for AIDS Research (CFAR) is a joint research effort between Brown, Tufts, and Boston Universities and their affiliated hospitals and centers.
 The CFAR is part of a national program begun by the National Institutes of Health in 1988.
-Our goals are to provide infrastructure and leadership to the entire range of HIV/ AIDS research on our two University campuses and our collaborating institutions and for developing high impact cross-disciplinary HIV/AIDS research.
-We engage and support research relevant to the ever-changing scope of the HIV-1 epidemic, and have aimed to provide the resources of the CFAR to all relevant investigators at Brown and Tufts Universities and their affiliated institutions.
+Our goals are to provide infrastructure and leadership to the entire range of HIV/ AIDS research on our University campuses and collaborating institutions and for developing high impact cross-disciplinary HIV/AIDS research.
+We engage and support research relevant to the ever-changing scope of the HIV-1 epidemic, and have aimed to provide the resources of the CFAR to all relevant investigators at Brown, Tufts and Boston Universities and their affiliated institutions.
 Support clinical, basic and translational research designed to improve the prevention and treatment of HIV/AIDS with a major focus on women, racial and ethnic minorities, and individuals with substance abuse problems.

 - Stimulate and support the research career development of junior faculty, with an emphasis on minority investigators.